nikitasonkin/CyberBot-Analyst-Project/README.md

 ## Database Schema (SQL)

-Below is the script used to create the tables in SQL Server (also available at [`schema/יצירת טבלאות ב SQL.sql`](schema/יצירת טבלאות ב SQL.sql)):
+Below is the script used to create the tables in SQL Server:

 ```sql
 -- PostedNews Table